kxcdev/kxc-melange-react-native-template/README.md

 opam switch # tested on: compiler = ocaml-base-compiler.5.1.0,ocaml-options-vanilla.1
 # to confirm OCaml version, you can use
 ocamlc --version # tested on: 5.1.0
+# to confirm CocoaPods version, you can use
+pod --version # tested on: 1.14.2

 ## after dev setup, firstly do a warm-up build:
 dune build